Byron/dua-cli/README.md

 ### Limitations

-* When interactively displaying directories with a large number of entries, there may be a noticeable slowdown as we probe each entry's meta-data once per draw request.
 * _logical filesize_ is used instead of computed or estimating actual size on disk.
 * _easy fix_: file names in main window are not truncated if too large.
 They are cut off on the right.
 * There are plenty of examples in `tests/fixtures` which don't render correctly in interactive mode.